 Vewd Snap app content structure

-Vewd Snap’s content structure contains four elements: Section, Category, Collection and Item.
+Vewd Snap’s content structure is based around four elements: Sections, Categories, Collections and Items.
 The image below shows the placement of these elements in the application UI.

-Each custom section is a separate MRSS feed.
+Each custom section is associated with an MRSS feed.
 Custom sections are defined during the application submission in the ‘TV Snap’ tab (field ‘I have many feeds I want to include in this app’ must be selected).
-There can be a maximum of only five custom sections, including a live stream that is represented as a separate section.
-The name of the section as well as its icon is provided in the submission portal.
+There can be a maximum of five custom sections, including a special "livestream" section that can contain one or more live feeds.
+The name of each section as well as its icon is provided in the submission portal.

 Depending on the number of MRSS feeds submitted, the left side menu of the application will look different.
 Single-feed apps contain only the Home section and do not use custom sections.
 Multi-feed apps use both Home and custom sections.